Iran hits the hard line as talks on the nuclear deal resume - ExBulletin

 TEHRAN, Iran (AP) Iran hit a hard line on Tuesday after just one day of resuming talks in Vienna on its broken nuclear deal, suggesting anything discussed in previous rounds of diplomacy could be renegotiated.

-The United States pulled out of the deal under then-President Donald Trump’s maximum-pressure campaign against Tehran in 2018.
-Since the deal collapsed, Iran now enriches small amounts of uranium to 60% purity, a short step from weapons rate of 90%.
-Iran also rolls out advanced centrifuges banned by the deal, and its uranium reserves now far exceed the deal’s limits.
+The United States pulled out of the deal under then-President Donald Trump’s “maximum pressure” campaign against Tehran in 2018.
+Since the deal collapsed, Iran now enriches small amounts of uranium to 60% purity, a short step from levels of weapons of 90%. .
+Iran also spins advanced centrifuges banned by the deal, and its uranium reserves now exceed the deal limits.

 President Joe Biden has said that America is ready to re-enter into the agreement, although negotiations continue with US officials not in the room as in previous rounds of talks since Washington’s withdrawal.

-Drafts are subject to negotiation.
-Therefore nothing has been agreed unless everything has been agreed, Bagheri said.
-“On this basis, all the discussions that took place in the six rounds have been summarized and are the subject of negotiations.
-This was acknowledged by all parties in today’s meeting.
+“The drafts are the subject of negotiations.
+Therefore nothing has been agreed upon unless everything has been agreed,” Bagheri said.
+“On this basis are summarized all the discussions that took place in the six rounds and are the subject of negotiations.
+This was accepted by all parties in today’s meeting.

 This directly contradicted Monday’s comments by the European Union diplomat leading the talks.

-Another state television segment saw Bagher in Vienna saying Iran was seeking a guarantee from the US not to impose new sanctions or not to re-impose previously lifted sanctions.
+Another segment of state television saw Bagher in Vienna saying Iran demanded a “guarantee from America not to impose new sanctions” or not to reinstate previously lifted sanctions.

 Mohammed Eslami, the country’s nuclear chief, reiterated the request in comments to Iran’s state-run news agency, IRNA.